jrjflint/SocialTicker/README.md

 THEME=dark                     # dark | light | high-contrast
 ```

+Use `.env.development.example` as a starting point when creating your local `.env.development` file.

 ## Running locally with Docker Compose

 ### Prerequisites
 - Docker Desktop 4.x+ (macOS/Windows) or Docker Engine 20.10+ with Compose v2 (Linux)
 - Cloned repository with access to `docker-compose.dev.yml` and the service Dockerfiles
-- A `.env.development` (or similar) file that mirrors the keys listed above; never commit secrets to the repo
+- A `.env.development` file (copy from `.env.development.example`) that mirrors the keys listed above; never commit secrets to the repo

 ### Start services
 Build fresh images and launch the development stack: